Goca7/book-club-full-stack-project/README.md

 #### User Story: View Book Details

-- As a visitor, I want to sign up easily, so that I can join the Book Club.
+- As a member, I want to view book details, so that I can learn more about specific titles before deciding to read them.

 - Acceptance Criteria:

-  1. Visitors should be able to click on a book title to view its details (title, author, genre, description).
+  1. Visitors should be able to click on a button to read more about the book.

-  2. The book detail page must include user reviews and ratings.
+  2. The book detail page must include user reviews.

   3. Non-members must have access to view book details without logging in.

 #### User Story: Secure Login

-- As a member, I want to view book details, so that I can learn more about specific titles before deciding to read them.
+-As a member, I want to log in securely, so I can access my wish list and leave reviews.

 - Acceptance Criteria:

-  1. The data entered by the user into the login form (username and password) is correct and in the proper format before it is submitted to the server for processing.
+  1. The login form must validate that the data entered by the user (username and password) is in the correct format before being submitted to the server.

+  2. If the login credentials are correct, the user should be authenticated and redirected to their Want-to-read list.

+  3. If the login credentials are incorrect, an error message should be displayed, prompting the user to try again.

 #### User Story: Leave Review